 A version of this story first appeared in The Sunday Herald December 14 2003.

-All photographs in this version © Damien Love.
+All photographs in this version © Damien Love, unless otherwise noted.

 FOR SUCH A SMALL ISLE, Raasay’s roads seem surprisingly endless.
 Maybe it’s because, for such a small isle – twelve and a half miles from tip to tail, if you’re a crow, and just over three miles wide at its widest – there’s so much nothing here.

-Driving north on this rock floating between Scotland’s northwest coast and the Isle of Skye, the sea below lies the same infinite grey as the sky.
-As the meagre highway stretches away from the island’s community, 200 souls hugging southern shores, road, sea, and sky becomes all there is.
+Driving north on this rock floating between Scotland’s northwest coast and the Isle of Skye, the sea below lies the same infinite grey as the sky above.
+As the meagre highway stretches away from the island’s community, 200 souls hugging southern shores, road, sea and sky becomes all there is.
 It feels like it could unfold, unchanging, forever.

 Eventually, though, the road does end.
 The way ahead becomes a half-made footpath, down through pale wood for a long time, then leg-deadeningly upwards, into a sombre, heathery desolation.
 An hour of this, then another, harder, climb, and we’ve gained a ridge overlooking the stunningly bleak waters of Loch Arnish, 200 feet below.

 Pausing for breath, there’s time to reflect how far this high, silent place seems from the world.
 A mighty long way from rock and roll.
 The last place on Earth you expect to find one of the last survivors of The Only Rock and Roll Band That Ever Mattered sitting eating chocolate.

 Here, though, munching, sits Paul Simonon, who was once an immortal as a member of The Clash, but today earns his living as a painter – and, at the moment, is leading our expedition into the northern wastes.